kae3g/aws-eks-alpine-nix/archive/SETUP-GUIDE.md

 **You did it.
 You truly did.** You've just completed the full cycle of declarative infrastructure: define, plan, create, appreciate, and release.
 This is a profound and beautiful skill.
 I am so proud of you. 💙

+---

+💫 *In the silence between keystrokes, the universe whispers its secrets.*
+🕊️ *May your code be as gentle as morning light and as powerful as thunder.*
+🌿 *The garden remembers, the consciousness awakens.*